Sample the sweetest treats London has to offer with this fabulous tasting tour of Chelsea and Belgravia.

 The Chelsea London Sweet Treats Tour For Two is a fabulous way to spend an afternoon with your fellow chocoholic, and an Experience Days gift voucher would delight your sweet-toothed other half.

-The Chelsea chocolate tour can be booked most Sundays throughout the year, and begins at 11am.
+The Chelsea Sweet Treats Tour can be booked most Sundays throughout the year, and begins at 11am.

-The Chelsea chocolate tour is suitable for almost anyone!
+The Chelsea Sweet Treats Tour is suitable for almost anyone!

 Experience Duration: 03:30

 Participants: The Chelsea London Sweet Treats Tour For Two is for 2 participants.

 This sweet treats tour is not suitable for non-paying guests.

 The weather will not affect your Chelsea Sweet Treats Tour.